How to Teach Online Yoga Classes in 6 Steps

 Unfortunately, teaching in-studio has its limits.
 Classes have a limited number of spots, and sometimes, people want to practice with you, but they aren’t available during your class time.
 However, online yoga classes overcome these issues and allow you to reach yogis both near and far.

-If you live stream a yoga class, students can join in from their homes, at their offices, on vacation, or anywhere else.
+If you live stream a yoga class, students can join in from their home gyms, at their offices, on vacation, or anywhere else.
 On the other hand, if you create a collection of on-demand yoga classes, your students can practice on their own time.

 Plus, online yoga classes are more accessible to those who cannot leave their homes or do not have local yoga studios that they can go to.
 Teaching online will help you extend your reach as an instructor, which is great for generating more revenue and spreading the practice that you love.